 My artistic research most frequently takes its initial inspiration from personal questions or relationships.
-I make use of the intimacy involved in the personal to reveal or reflect on universal questions, often adding elements of autofiction and a dose of humour.
-A specific theme which regularly returns to my work is that of abandonment and adoption.
-Frequently, I transform aspects of everyday life into art including the use of my body to convey my ideas.
+I make use of the intimacy contained in the personal to reveal or reflect on universal questions, the human condition, and contemporary situations, often adding elements of autofiction and a dose of humour.
+A specific theme which regularly recurs in my work is that of abandonment and adoption.
+Frequently, I transform aspects of everyday life into art including the use of my body as a material to convey my ideas.

 Reflections involving time in various ways are a further recurring aspect in my research.
-My interests are wide-ranging from philosophy and psychology to cultural anthropology and sociolinguistics.
+My interests are wide-ranging from 20th century philosophy and psychology to cultural anthropology and sociolinguistics.
 Each appears, directly or indirectly, in aspects of my work.
-Additionally, I hold a degree in political science/ international relations, an enduring interest, which is also present in part of my work.
+Additionally, I hold a degree in political science/international relations, an enduring interest, which is also present in part of my work.
 Hardly least in importance, I further regularly relate my work to art history, particularly that of contemporary art.

-My work is not directly dependent on specific techniques or media.
-I tend to select the media based on what I consider corresponds best to the idea.
-However, I most frequently work with video, photography, and installation into which I often integrate texts.
+My work does not depend on specific techniques or media.
+I aim to select the media based on what I consider corresponds best to the idea.
+I most frequently work with video, photography, and installation into which I often integrate text.
 I have worked as well with other media including interactivity, digital animation, and performance.

 Luxembourgish, I am based between Luxembourg and Venice, Italy.
 My formal art education consists of an MFA in New Technologies for the Arts from the Fine Arts Academy in Venice.
 In addition to a Bachelors in Political Science/ International Relations from the University of California, Santa Barbara, I hold an MBA from Monterey Institute of International Studies also in California.